evolution-ui/evolution-ui/CODE_styleguide.md

 - The `themes` folder contains different themes for the application.

 - The `vendor`folder contains all the CSS files from external libraries and frameworks – for example: Reset, Normalize, etc.

+# Javascript guideline

+For Javascript, we adhere almost totally to the rules proposed by the [Modern Developer's guideline](https://github.com/GabrieleRomeo/Modern-Developer-JavaScript-Style-Guide) with the exception of *allowing spaces in brackets*.